Heush256/Reading-and-removing-font-packs-and-subtitle-tracks-to-save-space-on-mkv-files/README.md

         unsigned int VidAmount, AudiosAmount, SubtitleAmount;
     } Episode;
 Each episode of mkv files can contain multiple video, audio, and subtitle streams, and multiple font packs.

+A small struct added is the total amount of space saved over the total runs done for curiosity.
+It takes the difference between all of the episodes, and then sums them up at the end of the program, then stores the value into a file.

+    enum Type {
+        B,
+        KB,
+        MB,
+        GB,
+        TB,
+        PB,
+        EB,
+        ZB,
+        YB
+    };

+    typedef struct {
+        float amount;
+        enum Type type;
+    } SpaceSaved;

+    typedef struct {
+        SpaceSaved* originalSize, *finalSize;
+    } Paket;